Serving South Jersey

 Law Offices of Craig A. Altman - Updated Logo Marquee

-Symptoms and Lifelong Consequences of TBIs
+Symptoms and Lifelong Consequences of Head Trauma

-Traumatic brain injuries have a profound impact on accident victims and their family members, reshaping daily life in an instant.
+Head and brain injuries have a profound impact on accident victims and their family members, reshaping daily life in an instant.
 Hidden dangers like blood clots can emerge long after the initial trauma, making thorough medical records essential to tracking progress and proving damages.
-As you navigate the challenges ahead, keep a close eye on the symptoms below and share any changes with your treatment team.

 Physical